mmcc1/crystalline/README.md

 * GPL v2.0 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

 Note:
 A bugfix has been made to the FlipBit method of versions 4 & 5 of the cipher.
 The method was returning the original byte array as opposed to a modified array.
 As a result the new code will not decrypt existing encrypted files.
-Please dencrypt any files using the older code first, the re-encrypt with the new code.
+Please decrypt any files using the older code first, then re-encrypt with the new code.